JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 kotlin {
     compilerOptions {
-        // Sets apiVersion and jvmTarget
-        apiVersion.set(KotlinVersion.%gradleLanguageVersion%)
+        // Specifies the version of the Kotlin API and the JVM target apiVersion.set(KotlinVersion.%gradleLanguageVersion%)
         jvmTarget.set(JvmTarget.JVM_1_8)